katzenpost/katzenpost/docs/specs/mixnet.rst

                         * Large messages (big attachments) /* This may be changed after we do our analysis on the stats */

-   ``Packet`` - A string transmitted anonymously thought the Panoramix network.
+   ``Packet`` - A string transmitted anonymously thought the Katzenpost network.
              The length of the packet is fixed for every class of traffic.

    ``Payload`` - The [xxx] KiB portion of a Packet containing a message,